Respect Human Dignity

 Number of serious accidents*2 0 accidents 0 accidents*1

-• *2Accidental deaths occurring during work at Daifuku (labor accidents)
+• *2Accidental deaths occurring during work at Daifuku (occupational accidents)

 • Materiality